 An individual following a head-on collision may never quite go back to be the same again.
 Head-on collisions are likely to result in front-bumper damage and cause physical injury and trauma to the drivers involved.
 If you suffered a head-on collision with a driver who acted negligently, you can pursue compensation.

-Our attorneys at The Gonzalez Law Group, PLLC are experienced in car accident cases, in which individuals and their loved ones may be dealing with economic hardship and emotional anguish.
+Our attorneys at The Gonzalez Law Group are experienced in car accident cases, in which individuals and their loved ones may be dealing with economic hardship and emotional anguish.
 We are here to help you piece your life back together.
-We can pursue for damages to hold the party at fault accountable for the accident.
+We can pursue damages to hold the party at fault accountable for the accident.

-Call (832) 530-4070 to schedule a consultation with our attorneys at (832) 530-4070 or fill out a free case review form at the bottom of the page.
+Call (832) 530-4070 to schedule a consultation with our attorneys or fill out a free case review form at the bottom of the page.
 We work with clients in the cities of Houston, Galveston, Humble, Tomball, Katy, Spring, Cypress, and more.